Preferred method of communication

 Together with Dr. Chris Symonds (Chair of the Calgary thyroid tumour team) and colleagues from Endocrinology, Surgery, Pathology, Radiology, Medical and Radiation Oncology, Dr. Paschke is working towards the introduction of a multidisciplinary thyroid cancer clinic (MDTCC) in Calgary to provide a one stop, guideline-oriented and risk-stratified diagnosis, treatment and follow up for thyroid cancer patients.

 Dr. Paschke spent 4 years as a Heisenberg Professor in a molecular laboratory in the Institute of Interdisciplinary Research at the Universite Libre in Brussels, Belgium working on the molecular etiology of hot thyroid nodules and the mechanism of activation of the TSHR.
 He was appointed Professor of Internal Medicine and Endocrinology at the University of Leipzig in 1995.
-His major research interests include thyroid cancer, thyroid nodules, thyroid nodule molecular fine needle cytology (FNAC) diagnostics, the TSH-receptor and diseases caused by TSH-receptor mutations (www.tsh-receptor-mutation-database.org).
-He trained in Pathology, Internal Medicine and Endocrinology in the university hospitals of Frankfurt, Mannheim and Muenster.
+His major research interests include thyroid cancer, thyroid nodules, molecular diagnostics of indeterminate thyroid nodule fine needle cytologies, the TSH-receptor and diseases caused by TSH-receptor mutations.
+He trained in Pathology, Internal Medicine and Endocrinology in the university hospitals of Frankfurt, Mannheim/Heidelberg and Muenster and USC in LosAngeles.
 He served for 9 years as Director of the Medical Department III at Leipzig University with the sections Endocrinology, Diabetes and Nephrology.
-He was also the coordinator for endocrine research and deputy chairman of the Interdisciplinary Centre for Clinical Research at the University of Leipzig, Germany.
-He is the author of more than 270 original publications, co-author of several thyroid guidelines and serves on the editorial boards of several journals including Thyroid and the JCEM.
+He was the coordinator for endocrine research and deputy chairman of the Interdisciplinary Centre for Clinical Research at the University of Leipzig, Germany.
+He is the author of more than 350 original journal articles, co-author of several thyroid guidelines and serves on the editorial boards of several journals including Thyroid and repeatedly the JCEM.